igbatov/sci-map/README.md

 # Concept
-The main goal of the project is to ease access to deep and profound understanding of how things work and give access to means that change the world.
+The main goal of the project is to ease access to deep and profound understanding of how the world arranged and give access to knowledge and people to change the world.

-We want to create framework for crowdsources-based map of scientific knowledge that is driven by such rules that structured and profound description of knowledge is emerged.
+We want to create framework for crowdsources-based map of scientific knowledge that is driven by rules that will give rise to structured and profound content.

-We expect that it will also rise network of people and give access to actions that change the world effectively.

 Specific rules that define how sci-map should be organized is defined by community.
 Below is an up-to-date formulation of these rules.